-Your GP will usually arrange the first tests to assess your symptoms.
+If you have symptoms that suggest pancreatic cancer, your GP will usually arrange the first tests.
 If you need further tests, you will be referred to a specialist, who will make a diagnosis and advise you about treatment options.

 Treatment for pancreatic cancer is highly specialised, so you may need to travel for treatment.
 This is especially the case with surgery for early pancreatic cancer.
 There is strong evidence that outcomes are better with an experienced surgeon who performs the operation several times a year.

 Specialised treatment centres that see a lot of people with pancreatic cancer are also associated with better outcomes.
 Seeing a multidisciplinary team at these centres allows you to access a wide range of treatment options.
 To find a specialised pancreatic centre, talk to your GP or call Cancer Council 13 11 20.